abrookins/reliable_service_calls_with_python/README.md

 ### If the circuit breakers were open, why did we see connection errors during the outage?

-## Simulating total failure of a dependent service without graceful degradation (authentication)
+## Simulating total failure of an upstream service without graceful degradation (authentication)

 ## Simulating dependent service non-total failure (performance problems)